rlowden22/decision-tree-analysis/README.md

 This project focused on implementing and analyzing the Decision Tree algorithm, a foundational supervised machine learning method used for both classification and regression tasks.
 I chose this topic because of its widespread use in machine learning and scientific research, as well as my interest in understanding its inner workings.
 My goal was to explore how decision trees operate internally, specifically, how they use impurity measures to determine optimal splits—and to evaluate their performance across different datasets.
 To do this, I implemented two versions of the model in Python: one using the scikit-learn library, which provided a clear and accessible baseline, and another custom implementation of the CART algorithm built from scratch.
 I then tested both models on three Kaggle datasets: mushroom, iris, and diabetes—which varied in sample size and feature complexity, to compare their behavior and performance.

 For smaller input sizes (n ≤ 8,000), both implementations showed relatively modest runtimes, though my custom CART was noticeably slower, especially on datasets with more features and complex decision boundaries.
 This difference became much more pronounced in the large-n experiments (n up to 100,000), where scikit-learn maintained sub-second runtimes for most cases, while my custom implementation scaled poorly—reaching over 50 seconds for the largest diabetes dataset.
 The main bottleneck appears to be in my `best_split` function, which exhaustively scanned all thresholds for every feature at each node.
-While correct in functionality, this approach has high computational overhead compared to scikit-learn’s optimized and vectorized methods.
+While correct in functionality, this approach has high computational overhead compared to scikit-learn’s optimized methods.
+Although decision tree training is theoretically $O(n log n)$, my empirical results for the custom CART showed scaling much closer to $O(n²)$, especially for high-feature datasets, which aligns with the quadratic-like growth seen in the ratio table analysis.

 The datasets themselves represented different levels of complexity.
 The mushroom dataset, though large in the small-n experiments, is relatively simple in structure, leading to consistently high accuracy.
 The iris dataset has fewer features but presents overlapping class boundaries, making classification more challenging.
 The diabetes dataset, with its higher dimensionality and mixed feature types, proved the most computationally expensive for my custom CART, highlighting how feature count and complexity can strongly influence training time.